April 25*

 ACRP's 50th Anniversary Celebration

-Celebrate ACRP’s 50th Anniversary with connection, community, and a little bit of nostalgia!
-Join fellow attendees for a special party where you’ll gather with the people who’ve shaped our journey—and those who will lead its future.
-Whether you're a seasoned pro or just getting started, this is your moment to connect across generations, share stories, and celebrate your impact.
+This is our moment to connect across generations, share stories, and celebrate our collective impact.
 Let’s envision the possibilities for what’s to come in the next fifty years of clinical research—together!

 View Event →